SiliconLabs/platform_hardware_drivers/ethernet_w5x00/README.md

 This project aims to implement a hardware driver for the W5500 ethernet controller that is integrated on the ETH Wiz click board.
 The W5500 chip is a Hardwired TCP/IP embedded Ethernet controller that enables easier internet connection for embedded systems using SPI (Serial Peripheral Interface).

 W5500 enables users to have the Internet connectivity in their applications just by using the single chip to implement TCP/IP Stack, 10/100 Ethernet MAC and PHY.
 Hardwired TCP/IP stack supports TCP, UDP, IPv4, ICMP, ARP, IGMP, and PPPoE.
 W5500 uses a 32Kbytes internal buffer as its data communication memory.

-More detailed information about the W5500, see [W5500 Datasheet](https://docs.wiznet.io/img/products/w5500/w5500_ds_v109e.pdf).
+For more information about the W5500, see the following [source](https://docs.wiznet.io/img/products/w5500/w5500_ds_v109e.pdf).

 ETH Wiz click communicates with the target microcontroller over SPI interface that corresponds to the pinout on the mikroBUS™ socket as shown below.